Help Your Babysitter Prepare for Anything

 Phone number where parent or guardian will be:

 Address where parent or guardian can be reached:

 Neighbor's name and phone number:

-Local relative's phone number:
+Local relative's name and phone number:

 Local emergency phone number: